 Explore directing for single-camera film and television productions.
-Develop your storytelling for screen with our practical, collaborative and theoretical course.
+Develop your screen storytelling skills with our collaborative, practically-focused course that is underpinned by theory.

 From identifying and developing story ideas, to analysing and visualising scripts, from working with actors and crew, through to the latest postproduction methods, you'll learn all aspects of directing both fiction and non-fiction projects.
 You'll collaborate with others to produce professional work and bring your stories to life.

 We'll teach you through a mix of workshops, lectures, screenings and masterclasses with leading academics and industry professionals.
 You’ll use industry-standard facilities in a creative and supportive environment.

 You'll develop essential expertise and will be equipped to pursue a career in film and television.
 Our graduates have gone on to roles in British and European film industries, and in film, TV and commercial production in China, Latin America and the Middle East.

 This course is industry recognised by ScreenSkills, the industry-led skills body for the UK's screen-based industries, and carries the ScreenSkills Select quality-mark which indicates courses best suited to prepare students for a career in the screen industries.
 The accreditation means that our students learn professional skills on courses approved and supported by the industry; and it gives access to various schemes, eg internships and traineeships with the BBC, ITV and other broadcasters, as well as independent production companies in British film and television.

 for 'Academic support', and 3rd for 'Teaching on my course' and 'Learning resources' for cinematics and photography, according to the National Student Survey, 2023

 Bringing together world-leading researchers, dynamic teachers and industry professionals in a vibrant community.